'I didn't look up to rugby players. I idolised Nadal'

 With 11 caps to his name, he is one of the more inexperienced members of the group, but has already demonstrated his Test credentials by impressing in Ireland's Grand Slam-clinching Six Nations win over England in March with a performance head coach Andy Farrell labelled "immense".

-Making the final 33-man World Cup squad and representing Ireland in France would undoubtedly surpass the England game as the apex of Baird's international career, but it is interesting to note that he didn't idolise Irish World Cup stars of previous generations growing up.
+Making the final 33-man World Cup squad and representing Ireland in France would undoubtedly surpass the England game as the apex of Baird's international career but it is interesting to note that he didn't idolise Irish World Cup stars of previous generations growing up.

-No, the sportsperson that really caught his eye was Rafael Nadal, whose "fight, competitiveness and passion" captured a young Baird's imagination.
+Indeed, the sportsperson that really caught his eye was tennis star Rafael Nadal, whose "fight, competitiveness and passion" captured a young Baird's imagination.

 "I wouldn't have really looked up to anybody in rugby," he reveals.